 Phonemic awareness is the ability to manipulate and comprehend sounds in words that are spoken, and the connection between sounds and actual words.
-In middle school students must focus on word parts when breaking down words.
+As students move into 4th and 5th grade, they focus on word parts when breaking down words.
 They develop skill with syllables, prefixes, and suffixes.
 They learn to listen and chunk large words for writing.